 Sumo wrestling dates back to over a millennium and is the second most popular sport in Japan right after baseball.
-We have all seen it at one point in our lives but how many of us really know what it’s about?
-Here we will learn more about sumo wrestling rules, the ranking system, training routines, famous wrestlers and tournament schedules.
+We have all seen it at some point in our lives, but not many of us know what it’s really about.
+Here we will learn more about sumo wrestling rules, the ranking system, training routines, famous wrestlers of past and present, and tournament schedules.

 This video shows a sumo wrestling match with pre-bout rituals taken in Fukuoka during November 2015.
-Footage is owned and created by Ahmet Turkoglu.
+The footage is owned and created by Ahmet Turkoglu.

 What is sumo wrestling?

 Sumo wrestling is an ancient full contact heavyweight sport shrouded in religious Shinto ceremonies and rituals.
-The Kojiki (Record of Ancient Matters) tells the story of how two gods wrestled one another for possession of the Japanese Islands and has since become a performance to entertain the various Shinto deities.
+The Kojiki (Record of Ancient Matters) tells the story of how two gods wrestled one another for possession of the Japanese Islands and have, as a result, become a performance to entertain the various Shinto deities.
 It’s also the national sport of Japan and can be traced back to around 1,500 years.

 Sumo wrestling rules

 The rules of sumo wrestling are straightforward.
-The objective is to either get your opponent to touch the ground with any part of his body other than the soles of his feet or to push/throw him out of the ring.
+Make your opponent touch the ground with any part of his body other than the soles of his feet or push/throw him out of the ring.

-A sumo wrestler, known in Japanese as a rikishi, is allowed to grab his opponent by his mawashi belt and neck in order to get him out the ring.
-Slapping, pushing and tripping is permitted but fists, kicking, hair pulling and striking groin areas are not.
-Any such illegal moves will result in an immediate disqualification.
-Also, a competitor will instantly loose if his belt comes undone.
+A sumo wrestler, known in Japanese as a rikishi, is permitted to grab his opponent by the mawashi belt or neck to get him out of the ring.
+Slapping, pushing, and even tripping are allowed, but using fists, kicking, pulling by the hair and striking groin areas are not.
+Any such illegal moves will result in immediate disqualification.
+Also, a competitor will instantly lose if his belt comes undone.

-Sumo wrestling rules also states that a rikishi instantly looses if he fails to show up for a match even if its because of injuries he sustained in the last bout.
+Sumo wrestling rules also state that a rikishi instantly loses if he fails to show up for a match even if it’s because of injuries he sustained in the last bout.

-Interestingly, there are no weight divisions so it’s common for someone to go up against a competitor twice or even sometimes three times his own weight.
-Therefore, each wrestler is responsible for his own weight.
-The more you weigh the more of an advantage you will have but it also helps to have a certain amount of agility.
+Interestingly, there are no weight divisions, so it’s common for someone to go up against a competitor twice or even three times his weight.
+Therefore, each wrestler is responsible for his weight.
+The more you weigh, the more of an advantage you will have, but it also helps to have a certain level of agility.

-The dohyo is the 14.9 foot diameter square ring where a bout takes place and they are so much more interesting than your average, let’s say.. boxing ring.
+The dohyo is the 14.9-foot diameter square ring where fights take place, and they are so much more interesting than your average, let’s say.. boxing ring.

-Dohyo’s are made from bales of rice straw covered with sand and sits on a clay base.
-It’s built without modern tools and instead traditional tools which have been used for centuries are used.
-Each ring is custom built for a tournament and at the end of a tournament serious sumo fans will take a piece of the dohyo home with them as a souvenir.
+Dohyo’s are made from bales of rice straw covered with sand and rests on a clay base.
+It’s built without modern tools, and instead, traditional tools that have been used for centuries are used.
+Each ring is custom-built for a tournament, and at the end of each match, serious sumo fans break pieces from the dohyo to take home as souvenirs.

 The dohyo design

-A 6 ton tsuriyane, which resembles the roof of a Shinto shrine, is suspended above the dohyo.
-The tsuriyane is held up by cables but this wasn’t always the case.
-Up until a few decades ago it was held up by four pillars but they have been removed in order to give sumo wrestling fans a better view.
-However, these four pillars had significant religious meaning so to compensate for the missing pillars four purple tassels known as fusa hang from each corner of the tsuriyane.
-These four fusa’s represent the four spirits of directions and seasons: Winter (the black tortoise of the North), Summer (the vermilion bird of the South), Autumn (the white tiger of the West) and Spring (Azure dragon of the East).
+A 6-ton tsuriyane, which resembles the roof of a Shinto shrine, is suspended above the dohyo.
+The tsuriyane is held up by cables, but this wasn’t always the case.
+Up until a few decades ago, it was held up by four pillars but they have been removed to give sumo wrestling fans a better view.
+However, these four pillars had a significant religious meaning, so to compensate for the missing posts, four purple tassels, known as fusa, hang from each corner of the tsuriyane.
+These four fusa’s represent the four spirits of directions and seasons: Winter (the black tortoise of the North), Summer (the vermilion bird of the South), Autumn (the white tiger of the West), and Spring (Azure dragon of the East).

-As mentioned, the sport is deeply rooted in Japanese religion, therefore before a bout each rikishi has to perform a set of Shinto rituals.
+As mentioned, the sport is deeply rooted in Japanese religion, and therefore before a match, each rikishi must perform a series of Shinto rituals.

-Another pre-bout ritual is when each rikishi claps his hands together.
-This move is to get the attention of the gods.
-The wrestler then extends his arms to his sides and lifts his palms upwards to show that he is not concealing any weapons.
-This is followed by stomping each foot hard onto the ground which symbolizes the squashing of any demons which may be lurking within the dohyo.
+Next, the rikishi calls for the attention of the gods by clapping his hands together.
+His arms are extended to his sides, and he lifts his palms upwards to show that he is not concealing any weapons.
+This is followed by the legendary stomping of the feet onto the ground, which symbolizes the squashing of any demons which may be lurking within the dohyo.

 Shikiri is probably the most interesting of all the sumo rituals.
-It’s when each competitor crouches in the start position and stares each other off.
-One would think the actual bout is about to begin but at the last second they will break their position and return to their respective corners.
-This can take place multiple times over a four minute period before any of the wrestlers actually engage one another.
+It’s when each competitor crouches in the start position and stare each other off.
+One would think the actual bout is about to begin, but at the last second, they will break their positions and return to their respective corners.
+This can take place multiple times over a four-minute period before any of the wrestlers engage one another.

 Sumo wrestler training

 Every wrestler belongs to what is known as a stable.
-A stable is not only a place where training takes place but its also a community of wrestlers, referee’s, chefs and hairdressers.
-All training at the stables are carried out by retired sumo wrestling champions.
+A stable is not only a place where training takes place, but it’s also a community of wrestlers, referees, chefs, and hairdressers.
+All training at the stables is carried out by retired sumo wrestling champions.

-Each stable is run by an oyakata and okamisan (stable master and his wife), who’s job is to ensure the traditions of the sport are upheld.
+Each stable is run by an oyakata and Okami-san (stable master and his wife), whose job is to ensure the traditions of the sport are upheld.

 Sumo wrestlers training at the Hakkaku stable in Tokyo.
 This video is from Jerome Guzzo.